pohka/Quas-Website/roadmap.md

   * scroll tracker
 * import Quas.Router (import main modules)
 * static comps, dont diff vdom when rerendering
+* vdom events use promises so you can use this keyword

 ## Known Issues
 * highlighter: